Brie is undoubtedly a popular cheese and one of my particular favorites.

 As you will be aware, brie has a fluffy, white rind, and this is a result of the addition of Penicillium candidum, which encourages mold to develop.

-This bacteria also contribute to the odor of the brie, as it produces compounds such as ammonia, alcohols, and aldehydes.
+This bacteria also contributes to the odor of the brie, as it produces compounds such as ammonia, alcohols, and aldehydes.

 If too much is added, it takes the smell from being flavorsome to deeply unpleasant.